DCR’s Education and Training Unit

 The New Jersey Law Against Discrimination in the Workplace

-All employees are entitled to a workplace that is inclusive and free from discrimination.
-This training will provide an overview of how the New Jersey Law Against Discrimination (LAD) protects employees from harassment and discrimination.
-Through case studies and other interactive exercises, participants will examine the rights afforded to all employees and the responsibilities of employers to protect those rights.
-Topics include what constitutes a hostile work environment, workplace accommodation requirements, employer liability, and reporting processes.
-Participants will also explore the ways in which implicit biases can lead to discrimination, and how to foster respectful environments in which discrimination and harassment are not tolerated.
+All employees are entitled to inclusive and discrimination-free workplaces.
+This training will provide an overview of how the New Jersey Law Against Discrimination (LAD) protects employees from discrimination and biased-based harassment.
+Through case studies and other interactive exercises, participants will examine the rights afforded to all employees and the responsibilities of supervisors to protect those rights.
+Topics include disparate treatment and impact, hostile work environment harassment, workplace accommodation requirements, retaliation, and wage discrimination.

 Click on a date to register